The content dilemma

 Weight, in particular, is emerging as a key concern for carmakers as more electronic circuitry is added into vehicles that are either fully or partially powered by batteries.
 As a result, automotive manufacturers are exploring alternative substrate materials, different types of sensor fusion, less complex architecture to reduce the number and length of wires and neoteric wiring harness methods.
 Adding pounds reduces the driving range for electric or hybrid vehicles.
 The automotive industry needs to shed weight and still perform its juggling act to hit all functional safety, reliability and longevity targets.

+The electrical and electronic systems (E/E systems) link together and control a wide variety of in-vehicle functions and electrical components.
 Since the E/E system content of automobiles is growing almost exponentially, the weight and space requirements for these traditional system components will no longer be manageable.
 It’s easy to point to the wiring and circuit board side and challenge them to find weight savings.
 Traditional wiring harnesses are exceptionally heavy and bulky due to heavy copper cores and thick insulators.
 Some modern vehicles contain close to 40 different harnesses, comprised of roughly 700 connectors and over 3000 wires.
 If taken apart and put into a continuous line, these wires would exceed a length of 2.5mi (4km) and weigh approximately 132lbs (60kg).
 Five years ago, vehicles had 25% less circuits than today’s cars.
 Five years from now, that number will increase by more than 30%.
 For instance, The BMW 5 Series has increased total vehicle weight by 50% over roughly 40 years.
 In another case, in only one generation of evolution of the Golf the cost of the E/E system increased by 70% and the weight 32%.

 Vehicle electrification creates a power challenge, too, which has a direct bearing on weight.
 As we move to vehicle electrification, we are now talking watts and kilowatts instead of talking small amounts of currents.
 That’s a massive change for the automotive industry.